xamarin/xamarin-forms-samples/GetStarted/Tutorials/ListViewTutorial/README.md

 ---
-name: ListView Tutorial
+name: Xamarin.Forms - ListView Tutorial
 description: This sample demonstrates how to present lists of data, using the Xamarin.Forms ListView.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: